 Cannabidiol, more commonly referred to as CBD, is one of the two main active ingredients that occurs naturally in cannabis and can take several forms.

 CBD has become a popular health supplement choice for the potential relief of chronic pain and anxiety in recent years, as it’s significantly less detrimental to the body than strong drugs like opioids.
 There are still precautions to be taken when using CBD, however.
-Certain medications designed to treat the heart and thyroid, and seizures, could react or not work to their full effect in combination with CBD.
+Certain medications designed to treat the heart and thyroid, and seizure meds, could react or not work to their full effect in combination with CBD.

 To understand what medications should and shouldn’t be taken with CBD, it’s essential to know what CBD is, how it affects the body, and how you can take this natural health food supplement.
 As with a regular vitamin or mineral health supplement CBD can be taken each day as an extra source of nutrients to supplement the body in various ways.